John Harbaugh is out as Baltimore Ravens head coach after 18 seasons

 The Ravens were a preseason favorite to appear in the Super Bowl next month in Santa Clara, California, but the team was eliminated from the postseason Sunday, losing a heartbreaker to divisional rival Pittsburgh Steelers 26-24.

 Harbaugh led the Ravens to a Super Bowl title after the 2012 season.
-Baltimore defeated the San Franciso 49ers, who were coached by his brother, Jim Harbaugh, 34-31, in New Orleans.
+Baltimore defeated the San Francisco 49ers, who were coached by his brother, Jim Harbaugh, 34-31, in New Orleans.

 “I was hoping for a different kind of message on my last day here, someday, but that day has come today. 😊 It comes with disappointment certainly, but more with GRATITUDE & APPRECIATION,” Harbaugh said in a statement.